Art-Sells/Arells/Build-Notes.md

 {As A Collector: Buy, Set Price After Purchase (list profits), Share}{As A Creator: Create, Set Price and Price After Purchase, Share} [VIEW STORE]-(if no art collected (Created), else (Collected)).

 #### About
 - Created by artists for artists.
-Arells was created from a deep frustration of how difficult it is to make a living as artists in a society that doesn't value art to the same degree as STEM (Science, Technology, Engineering and Math).
+Arells was created from a deep frustration of how difficult it is to make a living as artists in a society that doesn't value art to the same degree as other careers.
 But now thanks to the technology powering cryptocurrencies (blockchain), all this changes.
-Now for the first time in human history, neither you nor buyers of your artwork will ever lose money trading or selling art thanks to a revolutionary new financial system we're calling "Price After Purchase".
-With our Price After Purchase system, bear markets (markets in which people sell assets (Art, Jewelry, Real Estate, etc at a loss)) are made irrelevant hence our slogan "Never Lose Money Selling Art".
-And so as Arells grows, bear markets decline and this would have been impossible to create before blockchain technology.
-So pat yourself in the back.
-You are officially part of a revolution that will change not just the art industry, but asset markets everywhere.
+Neither you nor buyers of your artwork will ever lose money selling art thanks to a new market system we're calling "Price After Purchase".
+With our Price After Purchase system (PAP Logo - link to PAP Description), bear markets (markets in which people sell assets at a loss) are obsolete.
+Arells would have been impossible to create before blockchain technology and so...
+This marks you as a pioneer of a revolution that will change not just the art industry, but asset markets everywhere.

 ### Store (Default)
 - Includes all Arells Website Components